 Drop shadow in Photoshop is an artistic way to gain a natural shadow.
 Well, this is not real but realistic drop shadow photoshop operation will amaze you.
 For the product images in the online marketplace, you need to rely on this one.
 But, why should you use artificial shadows when you can capture images with natural shadows?
 Well, here is the stop where you need to focus and we will discuss it in detail.
 We use the Drop Shadow to achieve the most attractive view of the product image.
 But, the Photoshop Shadow effect is not limited to product images only.
 The addition of the shadow is applicable to other image subjects as well.

-Drop Shadow is a Photoshop technique.
+Drop Shadow is an Adobe Photoshop technique.
 You do not need to achieve the best shadow during photography.
 The best part is, whether you have a shadow in the image or not, you can always add this one easily and effectively.
-Amazing thing is, there is no Drop Shadow Photoshop definition you can use.
+Amazing thing is, that there is no Drop Shadow in Photoshop definition you can use.
 But, the editing you can do with it can define all.

 Photoshop has an FX effect where you will get the Drop Shadow window.
 The FX effect is also known as the ‘Add a layer style’ when you place the mouse pointer on it.
 Also, you will get multiple options with this.
 Well, we are not going to discuss them here in this tutorial.